EREA Apology to Victims and Survivors of Sexual Abuse

 1 June 2017

-EREA Executive Director Dr Wayne Tinsey said the National Apology was delivered at the National Arboretum in Canberra during EREA’s National Principals’ Conference.
+EREA Executive Director Dr Wayne Tinsey delivered the National Apology at the National Arboretum in Canberra during EREA’s National Principals’ Conference.

 “The National Apology has been made by EREA on behalf of all its schools to the survivors and victims of sexual abuse by members of the religious community and lay staff in those schools,” he said.

 Dr Tinsey said EREA had consulted widely on the apology, particularly with survivors, who had contributed to its development.

 He said the apology had the full support of the Christian Brothers and the Archbishop to the Canberra Goulburn Archdiocese.

 By acknowledging the suffering of survivors in our schools, we hope this apology demonstrates that we have listened to survivors and acted on their views, thoughts, and feelings,” Dr Tinsey said.

 “It is our hope that this apology will go some way to addressing and healing this long-standing omission and hurt.”